128technology/docs/docs/intro_installation_azure_mist.md

 ![Plans](/img/platforms_azure_plans.png)

-Lastly click on the "Launch" link of the MIST managed template.
+Lastly click on the "Launch" link of the Mist-managed template.

 Answer the following 4 questions to launch the deployment of an SSR (additional information [here](#launch-the-template)):
 * What name do you want to give it?